vuepress-theme-hope/vuepress-theme-hope-v1/demo/comment/src/README.md

 footer: MIT Licensed | Copyright © 2019-present Mr.Hope
 ---

-This page should not have page info or comment.
+This page should not have comment.